Contents

 An enterprise backup software solution should:

-• Support HPC, complex and big data IT infrastructures which deal with petabytes of data and millions of files and ensure sufficient performance in HPC environments (Hadoop, SAP HANA, Oracle, IBM HPSS and others).
+- Support HPC, complex and big data IT infrastructures, which deal with petabytes of data and millions of files, and ensure sufficient performance in HPC environments (Hadoop, SAP HANA, Oracle, IBM HPSS and others).

 Versatility

-• Have the capability to adapt to heterogeneous environments, since in many enterprise-level organizations it is common to use software and hardware of different types, characteristics and manufacturers, including servers, NAS devices, tape drives, operating systems, virtualization systems, applications, and databases.
+- Be capable of adapting to heterogeneous environments, since in many enterprise-level organizations it is common to use software and hardware of different types, characteristics and manufacturers, including servers, NAS devices, tape drives, operating systems, virtualization systems, applications, and databases.

-• Facilitate the implementation of enterprise-specific backup tasks necessary to perform effective data backup strategies.
-These can include: condition- and event-based backup stopping and starting services, creating and deleting files, replication and migration of data, validating the execution of a backup job, generating alerts when job is not completed successfully, backup scheduling and others.
+- Facilitate the implementation of enterprise-specific backup tasks necessary to perform effective data backup strategies.
+These can include: condition- and event-based backup stopping and starting services; creating and deleting files; replication and migration of data; validating the execution of a backup job; generating alerts when job is not completed successfully; backup scheduling; and others.

-• Offer tools to manage backed up data in various cases such as:
+- Offer tools to manage backed up data in various cases, such as:

-• Applying IT legal compliance regulations;
+- Complying with IT legal compliance regulations;

-• Applying compliance with quality standards, such as ISO;
+- Complying with quality standards, such as ISO;

-• Applying compliance with methodologies such as ITIL.
+- Complying with methodologies such as ITIL.

 Accessibility